 In total, 75 CFOs from Dubai and Abu Dhabi took part in the research, and when asked which three factors have contributed towards their concerns about cash flow, 45 percent cited customer/client insolvencies as the main reason.

 Nearly one in three (32 percent) of the CFOs claimed that they were concerned about access to investment – one of the main hurdles for SMEs and start-up businesses in the region.

 Sayer added: “Access to financing has prompted cash flow concerns for one in three businesses which may be exacerbated if financial institutions fail to provide the necessary funds to the SME market.

-“Companies need to ensure they have the right talent in place to provide prudent financial management, making their businesses as attractive as possible for lending institutions.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Companies need to ensure they have the right talent in place to provide prudent financial management, making their businesses as attractive as possible for lending institutions.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.